 One-Scene Wonder: Mi Heng.
 He only shows up in one chapter but his delivery of so much snark and of course his infamous "drumming naked" scene helps him make a lasting impression.

-Values Dissonance: This is not modern America.
+Values Dissonance: This is not the 21st century.
 Events such as the value of one's body, and relationships (valuing of one's sworn brothers over wives and children) will only make sense in the light of historical Chinese culture.

 Lu Bu also qualifies.
 The man is, simply put, a naive fool.
 Seriously; he's swayed to work for Dong Zhuo in the first place, but that isn't the end of it.
 He's charmed by Diao Chan, and then later, goes back and forth between alliances because of what someone who wants to use him just happens to tell him.
 He slowly becomes smarter and craftier as time goes on, but that naivety still remains.
 His temper doesn't help either.
 The only thing Lu Bu had going for him was his incredible strength in battle, but even then, that just made more people want to use him, and that just led to a continuing string of Face Heel Revolving Door choices caused by his own naivety and gullible-nes.
 If it weren't for his sheer strength and skill as a warrior, he wouldn't really have gone anywhere in the Three Kingdoms period.